PE-Backed Company Finance Benchmarks

 - Exit readiness reporting

-FP&A Staffing:
+FP&A Staffing

-- $15-30M revenue: FP&A handled by controller or dedicated senior analyst
+FP&A handled by controller or dedicated senior analyst

 - $30-60M revenue: 1-2 dedicated FP&A staff